charlieroberts/Control/README.md

 THIS IS THE DEVELOPMENT VERSION AND LOTS OF STUFF CURRENTLY DOESN'T WORK.

 Right now I know OSC and MIDI transmission / reception works.
-Buttons, Sliders, Knobs, MultiButtons all work as of 1/28/2012.
+Buttons, Sliders, Knobs, MultiButtons, MultiSliders and the Accelerometer all work as of 1/28/2012.

+CHANGES
 There are no more globals except for the Control object.
 So, oscManager is now Control.oscManager.

 The interface format has changed.
 Here is a sample interface: